microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 ## Query Business Central catalog, submit subscriptions, and receive notifications of business events on Dataverse
 To query Business Central catalog, submit subscriptions, and receive notifications of business events on your Dataverse environment, follow these steps:
-1. On Power Apps maker portal, create Power Automate flows with the **When an action is performed** trigger.
+1. On Power Apps maker portal, select the **Flows** section and create Power Automate flows with the **When an action is performed** trigger.
 1. Select the *Dynamics 365 Business Central* catalog, select one of the categories, such as *My Accounts Receivable Events*, select *(none)* as table name, and select one of the business events to subscribe in that category, such as *Customer blocked*, as action name.
 1. Select the **+ New step** button to continue your flows to process the received notifications.